Target Practice

 How the Test Works

-1. 1A red circular target appears at a random screen location
+1. 1A red circular target (80px diameter) appears at a random screen location

 2. 2You click or tap the target as quickly as possible

-3. 3Your time for that target is recorded
+3. 3Your time from target onset to successful click is recorded

 5. 5Your average time across all rounds determines your score